Skip to main content

 While Reykjavík doesn’t have skyscrapers that could block your view, it’s still important to find an open area, such as a park or a hill, to ensure an unobstructed view to the east.
 Perlan, a landmark building with a viewing deck that offers panoramic views of the city and surrounding areas, could be an excellent spot for eclipse viewing.

-The Snæfellsnes Peninsula is home to the iconic Snæfellsjökull Glacier, a snow-capped volcano that is steeped in both geological and literary significance—it was the setting for Jules Verne’s *Journey to the Center of the Earth*.
+The Saefellsnes Peninsula is home to the iconic Saefellsjökull Glacier, a snow-capped volcano that is steeped in both geological and literary significance—it was the setting for Jules Verne’s Journey to the Center of the Earth.
 The peninsula also boasts Mt.
 Kirkjufell, one of Iceland’s most photographed landmarks, which rises sharply from the surrounding landscape, providing a stunning backdrop for the eclipse.

-Watching the eclipse from the Snæfellsnes Peninsula will allow you to experience the event amidst some of Iceland’s most varied and beautiful scenery.
+Watching the eclipse from the Ssefellsnes Peninsula will allow you to experience the event amidst some of Iceland’s most varied and beautiful scenery and this region, stretching further west, offers a bit longer totality period than the capital area and Reykjanes.

-For those seeking a more remote and serene location, the Westfjords offer an unparalleled opportunity to experience the eclipse in one of Iceland’s most dramatic and least-visited regions.
-The Westfjords are known for their towering cliffs, deep fjords, and sparse population, providing a sense of isolation and connection with nature that is hard to find elsewhere.
+For those seeking the longest totality at a more remote and serene location, the Westfjords offer the best opportunity.
+This is one of Iceland’s most dramatic and least-visited regions, known for their towering cliffs, deep fjords, and sparse population, providing a sense of isolation and connection with nature that is hard to find elsewhere.

-The Westfjords are also home to some of the longest durations of totality in Iceland, particularly in areas like Látrabjarg, the westernmost point of the country, where totality will last for over two minutes.
+In the area near Látrabjarg, the westernmost point of the country, the totality will last for over two minutes.
 This makes the region one of the best spots for an unobstructed and prolonged view of the eclipse.

 In addition to the eclipse, the Westfjords offer countless opportunities for adventure, including hiking, bird watching, and exploring the dramatic coastal landscapes.
 The region’s remoteness means that you’ll likely have plenty of space to yourself, making for a peaceful and intimate eclipse experience.